-As we were researching outdoor baby gates, we quickly realized that there aren’t very many options on the market.
+As I were researching outdoor baby gates, I quickly realized that there aren’t very many options on the market.
 In fact, it quickly became evident that there are only two choices that stood out for recommendation.
 These outdoor gates have received consistently good reviews from customers and also passed our checklist of strength and durability.

-As we searched for the best outdoor gates, we only considered those that can be permanently-mounted and ones that are fairly weather-proof and tough enough to withstand the outdoor elements of wind, rain, snow, sun, and ice.
-We rejected pressure-mounted gates and those that tend to rust or break down quickly.
+As I searched for the best outdoor gates, I only considered those that can be permanently-mounted and ones that are fairly weather-proof and tough enough to withstand the outdoor elements of wind, rain, snow, sun, and ice.
+I rejected pressure-mounted gates and those that tend to rust or break down quickly.

 Best Outdoor Baby Gates

-Why did we choose this gate as our top pick?
+Why did I choose this gate as our top pick?